Paper Moons & Midnight Wings

 In dreams, I am untethered.

-And when I wake, the noise will come rushing back;
+Even though when I wake, the noise will come rushing back

 For now, I am elsewhere.